Monroe County, Michigan: Education

 Monroe County contains nine public school districts.
-There are approximately 23,000 students in public schools in Monroe County.
+There are approximately 23,000 students in public schools in the county.
 Public school district boundaries are not conterminous with the county boundary or any municipality boundaries within the county.
-Monroe County is a "district of choice" county, and students have the option to attend any district in the county, even if they do not live within a particular district.
+The county is a "district of choice" county, and students have the option to attend any district in the county, even if they do not live within a particular district.
 Students near the county line, especially those in northern locations such as Milan, Flat Rock, Milan Township, and London Township, are assigned to districts in the neighboring counties of Wayne and Washtenaw.
-Located primarily in Monroe County, Airport Community Schools and Whiteford Agricultural Schools have boundaries that extend into neighboring counties, so a small number of out-of-county students attend schools in Monroe County.
+Located primarily in Monroe County, Airport Community Schools and Whiteford Agricultural Schools have boundaries that extend into neighboring counties thus a small number of out-of-county students attend schools in Monroe County.

 There are two charter schools in the county with a total of 750 students.
 There are also 15 parochial schools with approximately 2,200 students enrolled in the private sector.
 The county is also served by one independent school district, the Monroe County Intermediate School District, which provides education services and staff support at all of the county's schools.
 Established in 1964 and first opened to students in 1967, Monroe County Community College is the only higher education institution in the county.
 Marygrove College, sponsored by the local Sisters, Servants of the Immaculate Heart of Mary (IHM), was founded in Monroe in 1905 as a Catholic, liberal arts college.
-The college then moved to its current location in Detroit in 1927.
+The college moved to its current location in Detroit in 1927.
 The IHM also operated a boarding school, the Hall of the Divine Child, in Monroe from 1918 to 1980.
-Students in the county may also be homeschooled.
+Students in the county may be homeschooled.